Double Confession: Plot

 Arriving late at night in the (fictional) seaside town of Seagate, Jim Medway heads for his estranged wife Lorna's isolated coastal cottage.
 As he arrives, he sees prominent local businessman Charlie Durham coming out of the house.
-With the awareness that Lorna had been having an affair with Charlie, did Jim Medway kill her, or was it Charlie – or someone else entirely?
-Jim meets Ann Corday, a young woman with a big decision to make in her life; he enjoys her company and wants to spend time with her, but she overhears him telling Charlie that he killed Lorna, but plans to tell the police Charlie did so.
-This makes her decide to leave, but later, when they meet up again, she agrees to spend the day with him, having come to believe that he killed Lorna in a moment of madness.
+Knowing that Lorna had been having an affair with Charlie, did Jim Medway kill her, or was it Charlie – or someone else entirely?

+The next day Jim meets Ann Corday, a young woman with a big decision to make in her life: whether to keep her baby daughter or give her up for adoption.
+Jim enjoys her company and wants to spend time with her, but she overhears him telling Charlie that he killed Lorna but plans to tell the police Charlie did so.
+This makes her decide to leave; but later, when they meet up again, she agrees to spend the day with him, having come to believe that he killed Lorna in a moment of madness.

 She finally tells him that she knows about Lorna, and that she realises that because of her death there is no future for her and Jim, but that she wanted them both to have a day to remember.
-However, she does not approve of his exacting revenge on Charlie by attempting to get the wealthy entrepreneur arrested for murdering Lorna, although he assures her he will not let Charlie take the blame; he only wants to make him suffer for a time.
+However, she does not approve of his exacting revenge on Charlie by attempting to get the wealthy entrepreneur arrested for murdering Lorna, although he assures her he will not let Charlie take the blame: he only wants to make him suffer for a time.

 However, Charlie's sinister homicidal sidekick Paynter is out to protect his friend by arranging a little "accident" for Jim.
 As Inspector Tenby slowly gathers clues to solve the mystery, he begins to suspect there is a less obvious culprit.